Snowplant

 The raw harshness of the volcanic terrain that we experienced North of Ebbetts Pass coming across Raymond and around Reynolds Peaks on the Pacific Crest Trail continues to be moderated by thickening sections of forest.

-As we head South past Noble Lake and over a shoulder of Tyron Peak we are still crossing volcanic terrain.
-As we head South of Asa Lake the volcanic terrain is now occasionally being broken up by sections of fine metamorphic rock formations.
+As we hike South past Noble Lake and over the shoulder of Tyron Peak we are still crossing volcanic terrain.
+As we head South of Asa Lake the volcanic terrain is now occasionally being broken up by sections of fine metamorphic and granite rock formations.
 These formations rear up out of the Sierra crest line like great mountainous shark fins.

 Sharkfin formation on the Pacific Crest Trail approaching Murray Canyon trail junction